 Edinburgh and the neighbouring towns have been chosen as the study area for this research.
 The study area has a mixed traffic flow, mixed traffic lanes in some parts of the route, traffic congestion during peak hour periods and free flow traffic mostly at the outer part of the city leading to neighbouring towns and cities.
 Some parts of the study area have higher flow rates, denser road networks, higher accident rates, population density and other transport, geographical and traffic characteristics.
 This usually results in different accident rates and severities in different areas.
 The study area has different speed limits that range from 20 mph (32 km/h) in the inner city to 70 mph (113 km/h) maximum in the outer city's trunk roads.
 The different speed limits within the study area enable different car-following driving behaviours to be observed.
 There is a mix of single and double lanes on the study routes which all vehicle types are allowed to use.
 The study area also has heavy commercial activities within the inner city as well as shopping malls and universities along some of the routes which contribute to the flow of traffic on the corridor.
-Four zones have been selected as below.
+Four zones have been selected as below:

-- 1. Zone 1 60QP003975
+- (1) Zone 1.
+60QP003975.

-- 2. Zone 2 60QP003178
+- (2) Zone 2.
+60QP003178.

-- 3. Zone 3 60QP000041
+- (3) Zone 3.
+60QP000041.

-- 4. Zone 4 60QP001221.
+- (4) Zone 4.
+60QP001221.

-The codes provided is an Output Area within Scotland.
-This information provided has been obtained through GOOGLE.
-For example, the output Area 60QP003975 consisting of Edinburgh, City of postcodes EH1 1BN, EH1 1BP, EH1 1BQ, EH1 1BS, EH1 1BX, EH1 1DE, EH1 1DF, EH1 1PB and so on.
+The codes provided is an output area within Scotland.
+This information provided has been obtained through Google.
+For example, the output area 60QP003975 consisting of Edinburgh, city of postcodes EH1 1BN, EH1 1BP, EH1 1BQ, EH1 1BS, EH1 1BX, EH1 1DE, EH1 1DF, EH1 1PB and so on.

 Transport safety performance indicators are the measurement that is causally related to crashes or injuries, used in addition to an account of crashes or injuries in order to indicate safety performance that leads to accidents.
 Transport safety is a main priority in the common transport policy and a high level of protection for the country's citizens.
 Policy makers and managers aiming for a higher level of safety take note of the factors influencing safety and those factors they are able to affect or control.
 Safety performance indicators provide ways by which policy makers can ensure that the actions are really effective and represent the best use of public recourse.
-The following KPIs have been proposed and investigated for each zone to be used in the investigation.
+The following KPIs have been proposed and investigated for each zone to be used in the investigation:

-- 1. Safety performance indicators.
+- safety performance indicators;

-- 2. Public transport performance indicators.
+- · public transport performance indicators; and

-- 3. Traffic performance indicators.
+- traffic performance indicators.

 These KPIs have been integrated with the GIS system characteristics during the modelling stage to represent the performance of the transport system in the city of Edinburgh.
-The following SPIs have been used in the modelling.
+The following SPIs have been used in the modelling:

-- 1. Number of accidents per time.
+- number of accidents per time;

-- 2. Number of accidents per population.
+- number of accidents per population;

-- 3. Number of accidents per road type.
+- · number of accidents per road type;

-- 4. Number of bus routes per time.
+- number of bus routes per time;

-- 5. Number of routes per population.
+- number of routes per population;

-- 6. Number of routes per road type.
+- number of routes per road type;

-- 7. Traffic volume per time.

-- 8. Traffic volume per population.

-- 9. Traffic volume per road type.
+- traffic volume per time;